awstahl/migrate/README.md

 # Create a server object with it
 srv = Migration::Server.new connection: connection

-# Create an application object
+# Use the AppManager to produce an application via the server's porter
-app = Migration::Application.new root: '/path/to/app/conf.d'
+app = Migration::AppManager.produce '/path/to/app/conf.d', srv.porter

-# Fetch the app configuration with the server
-srv.fetch app
-> # iterates files under app.root, fetching contents of each

 # Explore the contents of the app through its config hash
 app.conf